Guide

 How Insurance Actually Works in NJ and NY

-New Jersey: Comprehensive policies frequently include or offer "full glass coverage" with a $0 glass deductible.
-Glass claims are generally not at-fault claims and do not typically affect rates on their own.
+New Jersey: comprehensive policies frequently include or offer “full glass coverage” with a $0 glass deductible.
+Glass claims are generally not at-fault claims and don’t typically affect rates on their own.

-New York: Full glass coverage is also available, but less universally included.
-The standard comprehensive deductible ($100–$500) applies unless you have the glass add-on.
-Same general rule: a single glass claim usually does not raise rates.
+New York: full glass coverage is also available, but less universally included.
+Your standard comprehensive deductible applies unless you have the glass add-on.
+Same general rule: a single glass claim usually doesn’t raise rates.

-Either state: You have the legal right to choose your own auto glass shop.
+Either state: you have the legal right to choose your own auto glass shop.
 Insurers route claims through Safelite Solutions — a third-party administrator — which makes Safelite feel like the only option.
-It is not.
+It isn’t.

 OEM vs Aftermarket Glass: When the Premium Is Worth It